-- 1. To prevent lab staff from potential aerosol exposure, leave the room immediately, lock the door, post a warning sign and inform your supervisor.
-Wait at least 30 minutes before reentering the lab to allow dissipation of aerosol created by the spill.
-During this time, review clean-up procedures, assemble decontamination materials and PPE. - 2.
+- 1. Alert others in the lab, post a warning sign if necessary and inform your supervisor.
+Review clean-up procedures, assemble decontamination materials and PPE. - 2.
 Don PPE; lab coat, gloves, and safety glasses. - 3.
 Remove sharp objects using a mechanical means and place into a sharps container. - 4.
 Carefully cover spilled material with a paper towel.
 After the paper towel is in place, wet with an appropriate disinfectant. - 5.
 Allow 15-20 minutes of contact time. - 6.
 Transfer all contaminated materials (paper towels, gloves, labware, etc.) into biohazard waste containers for disposal. - 7.
 Wipe surrounding surfaces with disinfectant to cover all splash areas. - 8.
 Place all remaining contaminated materials, including protective clothing, into an autoclave bag or biohazard waste container. - 9.
 Wash hands with soap and water. - 10.
-If a personnel exposure occurred, see information below and complete an Illness or Injury Report form.
+Complete the EHS Incident/Near Miss Report form.